Skip to main content

 <script async src="https://www.sandbox.paypal.com/web-sdk/v6/core" onload="onPayPalLoaded()"></script>

-Fetch a client token
+// Fetch browser-safe client token from your server

 async function getBrowserSafeClientToken() {